spaceinventor/csh/README.md

 ### spaceinventor/satctl changes name to spaceinventor/spacepromt

-`satctl` was originally a piece of software under license from 'satlab ApS'.
+`satctl` was originally a piece of software under license from 'Satlab A/S'.
 Since the current version of 'spaceinventor/satctl' has nothing to do with satlab or the original `satctl` we are changing the name of both the software and the repository to avoid any misunderstanding.

 The process will be gradual to avoid too many broken links so the old repo will remain in place for a while still.
 But the software will be called `spacepromt` from now on.